YueJiangMDSV/Type-on-Strap/_posts/2020-07-29-Statistical-Package-in-R-and-Python.md

 excerpt_separator: <!--more-->
 ---

-In this blog post, I will briefly introduce a statistical package I developed along with three teammates when I was studying in the Master of Data Science (MDS) program at UBC.
+In this blog post, I will briefly introduce a statistical package in both R and Python I developed collaboratively when I was studying in the Master of Data Science (MDS) program at UBC.
 This package provides functions to generate a virtual population, draw samples, plot the sample histogram, and the sampling histogram.
 It aims to help people understand the basic concepts of population, sample, and sampling distributions in statistical inference.

-This package is available both in R and Python.
-It is called `samplingsimulatorr` in R and `samplingsimulatorpy` in Python.
-You can find the Github repositories in [`samplingsimulatorr`](https://github.com/UBC-MDS/samplingsimulatorr) and [`samplingsimulatorpy`](https://github.com/UBC-MDS/samplingsimulatorpy).
 <!--more-->

 When I was learning statistical inference at first, I often got confused by the sampling concepts like population distribution, sample distribution, and sampling distribution.
 That is why I want to create this package to offer people handy tools to generate those distributions, help people distinguish the concepts, and smooth the learning curve.

+This package is available both in R and Python.

+The `samplingsimulatorr` package for R can be found [here](https://github.com/UBC-MDS/samplingsimulatorr).

+The `samplingsimulatopy` package for Python can be found [here](https://github.com/UBC-MDS/samplingsimulatorpy).